Valid plane trees: Combinatorial models for RNA secondary structures with Watson-Crick base pairs: Number of Valid Plane Trees: the Size of

+Without loss of generality, all such sequences $P$ must have the form $P=B^k(\overline{B})^n B^{n-k}$.
+Heitsch and Poznanovi{\'c} used similar arguments to prove that if $T$ is a plane tree in which the maximum degree of a vertex is $d$, then there exists a sequence $P \in N(n, m,1)$ with $T$ as its unique valid tree if and only if $m \geq \lceil \frac{d}{2} \rceil$ \cite{DiscreteTopologicalModels}.
+These arguments lead us in two directions.

-\begin{question} Consider $N(n,m,1)$ for $m>1$. \begin{itemize} \item If the alphabet is larger then the previous argument can be modified to show that any plane tree with a vertex of degree at least $2m+1$ cannot represent a primary sequence for $P \in N(n,m,1)$.
-Can we characterize the primary sequences $P \in N(n,m,1)$? \item A path can be labeled so that there are no valid local moves.
-What conditions on plane trees and alphabet size ensure that a plane tree has a special primary structure preventing any valid local moves? \end{itemize} \end{question}
+\begin{question} Consider $N(n,m,1)$ for $m>1$.
+The previous argument can be modified to show that any plane tree with a vertex of degree at least $2m+1$ cannot represent a primary sequence for $P \in N(n,m,1)$. \begin{itemize} \item Can we characterize the primary sequences $P \in N(n,m,1)$? \item Given a plane tree $T$ can we characterize the sequences $P\in N(n,m,1)$ such that $\mathcal{V}(P)=\{T\}$? \end{itemize} A related question, about the total number of possible secondary structures, can be addressed using Motzkin numbers, as described in \cite{DiscreteTopologicalModels}.
+However that enumeration does not count the number of sequences that have only one secondary structure.